hpc/charliecloud/doc-src/faq.rst

   App launch reported: 2 (out of 2) daemons - 0 (out of 1) procs
   [cn001:27101] PMIX ERROR: BAD-PARAM in file src/dstore/pmix_esh.c at line 996

-We're not yet sure why this happens — it may be a mismatch between the OpenMPI builds inside and outside the container — but in our experience launching with :code:`srun` often works when :code:`mpirun` doesn't, so try that.
+We’re not yet sure why this happens — it may be a mismatch between the OpenMPI builds inside and outside the container — but in our experience launching with :code:`srun` often works when :code:`mpirun` doesn’t, so try that.

 Communication between ranks on the same node fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~